 Papers were filed without my consent but I had already had a signed and notarized (by my ex-spouse and myself) paper that we agreed upon.
 The judge and his attorney never let me speak when we were on the phone.
 I want to appeal the decision.

 You generally have thirty days from the date of the entry of the Order to file a Notice of Appeal.
 If you were not properly served with process the Court does not have personal jurisdiction over you and you can petition to have the divorce set aside and any Order void.

 Medical malpractice is a civil tort for personal injury and must be filed within a certain time limit after the injury occurs, in Arkansas the time to file is within two years of the occurrence or one year following the discovery of a foreign object being left in the body.
 A person that suspects...Read more »

 The crime of obscenity is often challenged under the First Amendment because the definition of what is obscene depends on the standards of the community.
 The US Supreme Court definition of obscenity is "we know it when we see it."
-Any form of child pornography is the most obvious and carries very...Read more »
+Any form of child pornography is the most obvious and...Read more »

 Generally being on "probation" is a sentence imposed for being found guilty or pleading guilty to a crime.
 Rather than serving a sentence incarcerated the defendant is allowed to serve their time under either supervised or unsupervised probation under the judicial system through probation...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.